 - Read more about your recorded preferred name, including instructions on how to change it

-- Access the student e-mail alias portal
+- Access the student professional e-mail address website here.

 - After logging in, you will be presented with several alias options.
 If any option is grayed out, that means that the alias in question is already in use and cannot be selected.